cirosantilli/networking-cheat/http.md

     Content-Disposition: inline

-In Firefox, the browser preferences under `Edit > Preferences > Application` determine what to do for each MIME type, and overrirides this header.
+In Firefox, the browser preferences under `Edit > Preferences > Application` determine what to do for each MIME type, and overrides this header.

 #### Server